Gabrielmtvp/CSHARP_MoneyStream/README.md

 This project is built using C# and follows Domain-Driven Design (DDD) principles to create a maintainable, scalable, and well-structured architecture.
 It also integrates FluentValidation, a powerful validation library, to ensure robust and clean validation logic for domain entities.

-🛠️ Tech Stack
+🛠️ Tech Stack</br>
-	•	C# – The main programming language used for the application.
+	•	C# – The main programming language used for the application.</br>
-	•	DDD (Domain-Driven Design) – A software design approach that structures the project around business logic.
+	•	DDD (Domain-Driven Design) – A software design approach that structures the project around business logic.</br>
-	•	FluentValidation – A NuGet package for declarative and reusable validation logic.
+	•	FluentValidation – A NuGet package for declarative and reusable validation logic.</br>

 📂 Project Structure (DDD Approach)